KineticDeveloper/HACKvent2019/05/README.md

     Not the solution

-Splitting the `barcode.png` into raw RGB channels
+Splitting the `barcode.png` into raw RGB channels using ImageMagick

 ```bash
 magick barcode.png -separate channels_%d.png